arrow-left

 HTML Output

-Generate browsable HTML documentation for your application CFCs
+Generate browsable HTML documentation for your application Classes

-🌐 The HTML API Strategy is used to create CFC documentation based on Javadoc.
-DocBox does not fully support all the Javadoc syntax, but hopefully it will soon.
+🌐 The HTML API Strategy is used to create class documentation based on .

 🎨 Modern Themes (New in 5.0)